giannissam/small-scripts/README.md

 Execution:
 python ceasar.py
 Instructions:
-Insert some text and the key separated by ","
+Insert text and key when prompted.
 The text is the text you want to get encoded or decoded.
 The key is the number of left shift (or right if the key is negative) of the alphabet.
-If key = 2, a will become c, b will become d etc
+If key = 2, a will become c, b will become d etc.

 Execution example:
 Text: This is a test.
 Or not?
 Key:3
 wklv lv d whvw. ru qrw?